-Travelers wishing to explore central Australia’s Outback will soon have a low-cost air travel option as the no-frills Australian carrier Tiger Airways is resuming its flights to the city of Alice Springs in April after an absence of 18 months.
+Travelers wishing to explore central Australia’s Outback will soon have a low-cost air travel option as the no-frills Australian carrier Tiger Airways is resuming its flights to the city of Alice Springs in April 2013 after an absence of 18 months.
 The airline will operate four flights per week from both Melbourne and Sydney once it resumes operations.

 Alice Springs is the major town in the Outback and offers a variety of attractions in addition to connections to the Ghan Railroad – north to Katherine and Darwin, and south to Adelaide.
 Alice also is less than a day’s drive to scenic Kings Canyon and the famous tourist destination of Uluru (Ayers Rock).